Best Chainsaw Chaps: Stay Safe While Cutting Wood

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Chainsaws are convenient power tools that can help you get your work done in minutes.
 However, there’s also the risk of being injured by a running chainsaw if something goes wrong.
-That’s why every chainsaw operator should consider dressing in chainsaw chaps, which are protective trousers that minimize injuries from chainsaws.
-Let's look at some of the best on the market right now, so that you can help mitigate a little bit of that risk.
+That’s why every chainsaw operator should consider dressing in chainsaw chaps, which are protective trousers that minimize injuries.
+Take a look at some of the best on the market, so that you can help mitigate a little bit of that risk.